 This may come as a surprise to many of you last-minute Christmas shoppers, but many customers start looking for deals as early as October.
-Especially in 2020, when many major retailers are canceling in-store sales.
+Especially in 2022, where retailers have opted for online sales rather than in-store.
 While it’s good much of the madness and pressure is taken off the single day, it does create some extra competition.

 With that in mind, don’t feel the need to wait until the day after Thanksgiving to launch.
-This year, Home Depot is going even further to get ahead and offering two months worth of deals, stretching their promotions from November through December.
+Often, companies launch their promotions the first day of November, stretching their promotions two entire months.
 While customers are seeing deals and considering options, make sure your deal is at least in the mix before they start making financial decisions.

 2. Apply the Right Discount

 With so much deal competition during this time, you want to make sure your offer stands out.
-The average Black Friday discount in 2019 was 37%, so keep that number in mind as somewhat of a benchmark when deciding on your offer.
+On average, it takes an average discount of 50% to convince American shoppers to shop a Black Friday sale, so keep that number in mind as somewhat of a benchmark when deciding on your offer.

 However, don’t let that number intimidate you.
 If your margins are tight and 37% (or more) would be unprofitable, there are other ways to still make an impact.
 For example, that 37% is just for Black Friday specific discounts.
 As retailers start offering sales earlier and earlier, the discounts are slightly lower and average closer to 20%.
 If economics are an issue, you can make up for it with timing.